gunjan5/Argo/doc/REPORT.md

+# This is a draft report.
+See [UnikernelsforServerlessArchitecture.pdf](doc/UnikernelsforServerlessArchitecture.pdf) for the full report.

 ## Motivation:
 Motivation for doing this research is to compare boot up time performance of containers vs. unikernels.
 Boot up times are very crucial for Serverless/FaaS (Function as a Service) architecture.
 Moving from VMs